PANLOLOKO AT ABUSO

-The Department of Human Services (DHS) has mandated minimum requirements for Medical Assistance to ensure that Carelon and Carelon providers are preventing and detecting potential fraud, waste and abuse.
+The Department of Human Services (DHS) has mandated minimum requirements for Medical Assistance to ensure that Carelon and Carelon providers are preventing and detecting potential fraud, waste and abuse (FWA).

 In the Pennsylvania HealthChoices Behavioral Health Program Standards and Requirements, Appendix F obliges Carelon and Carelon providers to comply with Federal and State regulations and implement compliance programs and efforts that prevent and detect fraud, waste, and abuse.
-Subsequently, Carelon has implemented a compliance and program integrity plan with policies and procedures, trainings, and reporting responsibilities.
-The complete documentation for Carelon requirements are outlined on the Carelon Fraud and Abuse webpage available at the following address: http://pa.carelon.com/fraud-waste-and-abuse/
+Subsequently, Carelon has implemented a FWA plan with policies and procedures, trainings, and reporting responsibilities, as outlined on the Carelon Fraud at Abuse webpage.
+Minimum documentation standards for payment are outlined on the Services webpage at Pinakamababang Pamantayan sa Dokumentasyon.

 Proseso ng Pagsisiyasat